Located 14 miles southwest of Birmingham, Alabama is charming Hueytown.

 Located in an old railway terminal, The Bessemer Hall of History Museum is the perfect place to delve into the region’s past.

-Showcasing a variety of Civil War artefacts, period furnishings and early agricultural and mining machinery, it gives a unique insight into how people lived in Alabama.
+Showcasing a variety of Civil War artifacts, period furnishings and early agricultural and mining machinery, it gives a unique insight into how people lived in Alabama.
+I thought it was well worth spending a few hours.

 The railway depot itself is also fascinating to explore, built in 1916 it served passengers travelling to and from Bessemer until the 1970s.